xfaith4/Genesys-API-Explorer-2/docs/PROJECT_PLAN.md

 # Genesys API Explorer - Enhancement Project Plan

+> Note: This document is a **historical execution plan/log** from the original enhancement track.
+> The canonical roadmap (milestones, sequencing, definitions) is `docs/ROADMAP.md`.

 ## Overview

 This document outlines a phased approach to implementing the enhancements identified in `Potential Enhancements.txt`.
 Each phase builds upon the previous one, ensuring a stable foundation while progressively adding more advanced features.